aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 ![](source/02_SimilaritySearchSentimentAnalysis/static/Clear_Cells.png)

-9. In this lab, we have created a `requirements.txt` file in the apgpgvector-langchain-auroraml folder that contains all the libraries and packages you will need to complete this lab.
-Begin by installing the necessary libraries. (~5 mins)
+9. In this lab, we have created a `requirements.txt` file in the `guidance-for-sentiment-analysis-on-aws/source /02_SimilaritySearchSentimentAnalysis` folder that contains all the libraries and packages you will need to complete this lab.
+Select the text as shown in the screenshot below and then click on `Run` button.

 ![](source/02_SimilaritySearchSentimentAnalysis/static/Pip_Install.png)

 10. `pgvector` integration with LangChain needs the connection string to the database.
 In this step, you will connect to the database and generate the embeddings.
 Note that you will pass in the connection details as well as the HuggingFace API Token from your .env file.
-Your code block should look like the below:
+Your code block should look like the below and then click on `Run` button.

     ```
     from dotenv import load_dotenv